 Environmental regulations affect decisions about emission control investments in existing units, investment in new units and decisions to retire units lacking emission controls.
 As a result of environmental regulations and agreements to limit emissions, many PJM units burning fossil fuels have installed emission control technology.
-On June 30, 2014, 71.1 percent of coal steam MW had some type of FGD (flue-gas desulfurization) technology to reduce SO, emissions from coal steam units, while 98.7 percent of coal steam MW had some type of particulate control, and 92.2 percent of fossil fuel fired capacity in PJM had NO emission control technology.
+On June 30, 2014, 71.1 percent of coal steam MW had some type of FGD (flue-gas desulfurization) technology to reduce SO2 emissions, while 98.7 percent of coal steam MW had some type of particulate control, and 92.2 percent of fossil fuel fired capacity in PJM had NO emission control technology.